 - Profile Picture: Add a photo to your profile.
-Our research shows that a friendly and professional profile picture helps social sellers achieve a 40% higher InMail response rate. - Headline: Write a descriptive headline which includes relevant topics and keywords.
+Our research shows that a friendly and professional profile picture helps social revenue producers achieve a 40% higher InMail response rate. - Headline: Write a descriptive headline that includes relevant topics and keywords.
 Stay focused on your areas of expertise and the benefits you can bring to potential customers.
 Keep in mind, you have 120 characters.

-- Custom URL: Customizing your URL makes it easier for prospects to find you and reinforces your personal brand.

-- Summary: Keep it short, engaging, and focused on successes you have achieved, both with customers, and personally in your professional roles.

-- Experience: Add the key positions

-you have held throughout your career.

-Briefly explain your responsibilities and

-results you helped the organization-
+- Custom URL: Customizing your URL makes it easier for prospects to find you and reinforces your personal brand. - Summary: Keep it short, engaging, and focused on successes you have achieved, both with customers and personally in your professional roles. - Experience: Add the key positions you have held throughout your career.
+Briefly explain your responsibilities and results you helped the organization -or customers -- achieve within each.

-or customers achieve-within each.

-While this is a good start, continue to reach for "all-star" profile status by joining groups, adding skills, asking for recommendations, and adding projects or documents.
+While this is a good start, continue to reach for "All-Star" profile status by joining groups, adding skills, asking for recommendations, and adding projects or documents.
+Quick Tip: